-In particular, for laws and regulations that cover elections, democracy must be seen not only in terms of a person's individual right to choose a candidate for leadership but also in terms of how the whole community can participate in democracy.
-If the imbalance in executive, legislative, and judicial functions is not based on the principle of checks and balances, then the goal of the rule of law and democracy in Indonesia will not be achieved as an institution that supervises and controls each institution or does not achieve the principle of checks and balances.
+Especially for laws and regulations that cover elections, democracy must be seen not only in terms of a person's individual right to be able to choose a candidate for leadership, but also how the whole community can participate in democracy.
+If the imbalance in executive, legislative, and judicial functions is not based on the principle of checks and balances, then the goal of a rule of law and democracy in Indonesia will not achieve its goal as an institution that supervises and controls each institution or does not achieve the principle of checks and balances.